snowplow-archive/spark-streaming-example-project/README.md

 ## Introduction

-This is a simple time series analysis stream processing job ([introductory blog post] [blog-post]) written in Scala for the [Spark Streaming] [spark-streaming] cluster computing platform, processing JSON events from [Amazon Kinesis] [kinesis] and writing aggregates to [Amazon DynamoDB] [dynamodb].
+This is a simple time-series analysis stream processing job ([introductory blog post] blog-post) written in Scala for the [Spark Streaming] spark-streaming cluster computing platform, processing JSON events from [Amazon Kinesis] kinesis and writing aggregates to [Amazon DynamoDB] dynamodb.

-This was built by the Data Science team at [Snowplow Analytics] [snowplow], who use Spark Streaming in their client projects.
+This was built by the Data Science team at [Snowplow Analytics] snowplow, who use Spark Streaming in their client projects.

 **Running this requires an Amazon AWS account, and it will incur charges.**